gustavnovotny/sqli-imex-hook/README.md

 License
 -------
-This library, *Liferay Portal Community Edition*, is free software ("Licensed Software"); you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-2.1.html) as published by the Free Software Foundation; either version 2.1 of the License, or
+This library, *SQLI Im/Ex for Liferay*, is free software ("Licensed Software"); you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-2.1.html) as published by the Free Software Foundation; either version 2.1 of the License, or